-New Canaries boss hopes the striker can be persuaded to withdraw his transfer request and remain at Carrow Road, while funds have been made available for him to spend
+New Norwich City manager Chris Hughton is hoping star striker Grant Holt can be persuaded to withdraw his transfer request and remain at Carrow Road.

 Club captain Holt was instrumental in the Canaries' meteoric rise from League One also-rans to a secure place in the top flight, after helping the Norfolk club to successive promotions under Paul Lambert.